BLCM/bl3mods/Apocalyptech/README.md

 - `guaranteed_rare_spawns.txt` - Guarantees that all rare spawns will spawn at 100%, and that most vehicle rare spawns are much more common (about 10% per vehicle spawn, in the maps which have them).
-The non-vehicle part is actually unnecessary now, since GBX made that change permanent on their end.
+The non-vehicle part is actually unnecessary for the base game now, since GBX made that change permanent on their end.
+This does include DLC2 rare spawns, though, which are not currently at 100% in vanilla.
 A few things which don't work:
   - Brood Mother, in Pyre of Stars, apparently spawns based partially on how many mobs you've killed outside her lair?
 Maybe just the Varkids?
   - Skagzilla's spawnrate is unaffected.